 As the name implies, type IV hypersensitivity reactions are characterized by a rather delayed response mediated by either helper or cytotoxic T cells.
 In most cases, it is usually the helper T cells that are implicated in most cases of hypersensitivity.

 This specific subclass of T lymphocytes does not directly attack pathogens.
 Instead, it produces interleukins and other cytokines that promote the proliferation of other immunologically active cells.
 In type IV hypersensitivity, the particular type of helper T cells implicated are TH1 and TH17.

 Helper T cells are activated when cells that present antigens such as dendritic cells and macrophages produce certain cytokines.
 These cytokines induce the proliferation of either TH1 or TH17.
 Once produced, these effector cells enter the circulation where they serve as guards that work long term in fending off potential pathogens.

-Effects of this type of mechanism are delayed because it usually takes hours to days for the damaging interleukins to accumulate in the circulation.
+The effects of this type of mechanism are delayed because it usually takes hours to days for the damaged interleukins to accumulate in the circulation.
 The interleukins produced attract cells such as neutrophils and macrophages that can phagocytose or damage the area where there are pathogens.
-Examples of cases where Helper T cell mediated hypersensitivity is apparent include the following:
+Examples of cases where Helper T cell-mediated hypersensitivity is apparent include the following:

 - Tuberculin reaction